sourceincite/sourceincite.github.io/_posts/0000-00-00-strike-three-symlinking-your-way-to-unauthenticated-access-against-cisco-ucs-director.md

 /*     */         }
 ```

-<p class="cn" markdown="1">At *[3]* the code checks that the extension is of .ova and if so, proceeds to build a string array using the attacker controlled file that has been uploaded at *[4]*.</p>
+At *[3]* the code checks that the extension is of .ova and if so, proceeds to build a string array using the attacker controlled file that has been uploaded at *[4]*.

-<p class="cn" markdown="1">Finally at *[5]* the code attempts to execute `/bin/tar -xvf <attacker uploaded file>.ova`.
-It may appear that the attacker supplied filename could lead to command injection, but since the code is building an array, this is not the case.</p>
+Finally at *[5]* the code attempts to execute `/bin/tar -xvf <attacker uploaded file>.ova`.
+It may appear that the attacker supplied filename could lead to command injection, but since the code is building an array, this is not the case.

 ### Exploitation

-<p class="cn" markdown="1">Arbitray tar extraction is a very interesting primitive.
-Whilst most offensive researchers would naturally think to use a relative path traversal, (un)fortunately the tar command *will not* decompress file paths with traversals inside of them, despite that being an expected behaviour!</p>
+Arbitray tar extraction is a very interesting primitive.
+Whilst most offensive researchers would naturally think to use a relative path traversal, (un)fortunately the tar command *will not* decompress file paths with traversals inside of them, despite that being an expected behaviour!

-<p class="cn" markdown="1">After some thinking, I realized that it maybe possible to (ab)use a tar archive that contains a symlink that points to a dangerous path and then use another file (in the same tar) to write to that symlink creating an arbitrary write situation.
+After some thinking, I realized that it maybe possible to (ab)use a tar archive that contains a symlink that points to a dangerous path and then use another file (in the same tar) to write to that symlink creating an arbitrary write situation.
 Whilst the documentation of tar states that it requires the -P argument to extract files with symlinks *and* other files pointing to symlinks, on its own, it will still extract a tar archive with a single symlink in it.
-Cute.</p>
+Cute.

 ```bash
 saturn:~ mr_me$ tar -xvf poc.ova